Skins Pure: Part 2

 Part 2 takes place some time after the events of the first part.
 Cassie and Jakob take a trip together to Wales to visit her father and Reuben.
 Cassie discovers that her father is an alcoholic, and has not been sending Reuben to school as he promised, and feels angered by his inability to pull himself together after the death of her mother.
 Jakob has a talk with him, and later photographs Cassie and Reuben on the beach.
 Cassie returns to London and is invited by Maddie for a night out at a club.
 At the club, Cassie sees that some of the photographs and videos of her and Reuben that Jakob took are being displayed on the screen and returns home abruptly, shocked.
 In a later phone conversation with Jakob, she learns that he had not sold them, and they had simply been lifted from his website.
 She tells Jakob that she loves him, which he reciprocates.
 The next day at work, she is approached by the photo artist who first showed her the pictures, along with a photographer, and asks her to model for a photoshoot.
 Cassie attends the photoshoot and the photos are later featured in a magazine.
-When she attempts to share her news with Jakob, he is furious that she allowed herself to be photographed by someone else for money and accuses her of sleeping with the photographer and tells her not to come back when she storms off.
+When she attempts to share her news with Jakob, he is furious that she allowed herself to be photographed by someone else for money, and accuses her of sleeping with the photographer, telling her not to come back when she storms off.
 The next day, Cassie is still distraught from the night before, and ends up going home with Yaniv after he offers her consolation.
-As they are about to have sex again, she receives a message from Jakob, which calls her a bitch and shows a photograph he covertly took of her kissing Yaniv.
+As they are about to have sex again, she receives a message from Jakob, who calls her a bitch and shows a photograph he covertly took of her kissing Yaniv.
 Outraged, Yaniv marches outside and beats Jakob up.
 Cassie stops the fight, but gets hurt in the process.
 Deciding that both men are a hindrance to her, she marches off, leaving the pair standing in the rain.
 She then returns to her apartment and looks for Maddie, but discovers that she has abruptly moved out.
 Later, she learns that both Jakob and Yaniv have left the country.
 Soon after, she is visited at her house by her father, who reveals that he has stopped drinking and is planning a trip to Italy with Reuben to clear his head and start painting again.
 He intends to take Reuben along and enroll him in a school there, but Cassie requests he stay in London with her for school, which he accepts.
 Cassie adapts to her new focus well.
 The episode ends with Reuben receiving a haircut from her co-worker Amanda (Red Madrell) and Cassie telling him that "everything's good."